NativeScript/docs/content/guide/platform-version-handling.md

 It's good to refer to these platform docs from time to time (_email notifications are also often sent to Play Store accounts on these evolving requirements_) to ensure your app's targets keep up with store requirements.

-2. `before-plugins.gradle`: (_optional_) Some plugins may fallback to gradle configured versions which you can define here to also help align with app build configuration targets.
+2. `App_Resources/Android/before-plugins.gradle`: (_optional_) Some plugins may fallback to gradle configured versions which you can define here to also help align with app build configuration targets.

 We can specify additional gradle versions as follows: